bluk/maybe_xml/README.md

 ## Installation

-By default, features which depend on the Rust `std` library are included.
+By default, the `std` feature is enabled.

 ```toml
 [dependencies]
 maybe_xml = "0.5.0"
 ```

+Currently, all functionality is available even with `no alloc` and `no std`.
+The library does not allocate or use features available only in the `alloc` or `std` libraries.
+Future functionality may require `alloc` or `std`, so please set the appropriate feature set.

-### Alloc Only
+### Alloc only

 If the host environment has an allocator but does not have access to the Rust `std` library: